mozilla/pkipolicy/rootstore/policy.md

     * digitally-signed and/or encrypted email;
-3.  for each CA certificate requested for inclusion, whether the CA issues Extended Validation certificates within the certificate hierarchy associated with the CA certificate and, if so, the EV policy OID associated with the CA certificate;
+3.  for each CA certificate requested for inclusion, whether the CA issues Extended Validation certificates within the certificate hierarchy associated with the CA certificate and, if so, the CA/Browser Forum EV policy OID of 2.23.140.1.1 associated with the CA certificate;
 4.  a Certificate Policy and Certification Practice Statement (or links to a CP and CPS) or equivalent disclosure document(s) for the CA or CAs in question;